zkxs/puzzle-game-design/docs/_posts/2022-11-03-vrchat-ccu.md

 ## Conclusion

 Steam users are down by around 10% post-EAC, and show no signs of recovering to their pre-EAC levels (at least not until Christmas).
 Total users have dropped by 30% over the past three months, potentially due to the review bomb scaring off new Quest users.
 While VRChat's CCUs will recover given time, the impact of EAC is measurable and should not be handwaved away.

+## Update: March 2023

+It's been another three months since I wrote this post.
+Lets go back through my predictions and see how accurate I was.

+> "Mostly Positive"... will happen soon

+It did.
+VRChat is now at 71% positive reviews and as expected has switched from "Mixed" back to "Mostly Positive".

+> Christmas 2022 [will] mostly, if not completely, replenish VRChat’s CCUs to pre-EAC levels

+According to the [steamdb.info chart](https://steamdb.info/app/438100/charts/) CCUs have recovered, and have even improved slightly.
+The [metrics.vrchat.community chart](https://metrics.vrchat.community/?orgId=1&from=now-3y&to=now&refresh=30s) shows the same thing, with both total and Steam CCUs being approximately where they were before EAC dropped.